-In some specialities, GPs will be able to use the Advice and Guidance function on e-RS in order to contact a clinician for advice on a patient's management.
+In some specialities, in order to seek advice from a clinician regarding the management of a patient, GPs will be able to use the Advice and Guidance function on e-RS.
 This could negate the need for a referral to the Trust.

-GP referrals to consultant led services should all come through the e-Referral Service, either as a Directly Bookable Service or through an e-Referral Service Referral Assessment Service, where MFT as the provider receives the referral, triages it and then either:
+GP referrals to consultant-led services should come through the e-Referral Service; either as a Directly Bookable Service or through a Referral Assessment Service, where MFT, as the provider, receives the referral, triages it and then either: